-Online registration will close on or about September 24, 2014.
-After that date, you may register on-site at the ACG Registration Desk at the Pennsylvania Convention Center.
-Some sessions have limited space available.
+After September 24, 2014, registration will only be available on-site at the ACG Registration Desk at the Pennsylvania Convention Center on a space available basis.
 Pre-registration is strongly recommended.

 Written notice of cancellation and requests for refunds must be received by the College’s office by September 24, 2014.
 After this date, no refunds will be possible.
 Registration cancellations are not accepted by telephone.
 An explanation must be provided in writing.
 There will be a $50 administrative fee assessed for cancellation of any paid event.
 Refunds will be issued after the meeting.